kailash-manasarovar/statement/docs/timeline/2022/december.md

 ## Feeling unwell at home

-- I felt unwell a lot at home, disordered emotionally and nauseated at times.
+- I felt unwell a lot at home; headaches, stressed and unsettled emotionally, and nauseated at times.
 - I often drink wine at the weekend, not much, a couple of glasses usually.
 - However, I usually became extremely unwell after drinking just two glasses of red wine and this was strange.
 - It was as if my body didn't have the capacity to handle the alcohol for some reason.